Operation Medusa

+Operation Medusa (September 2–17, 2006) was a Canadian-led NATO offensive during the Battle of Panjwaii, in the War in Afghanistan.
+The operation was launched to counter a major Taliban build-up near Kandahar City, as well as to establish government control in the district of Panjwayi, some 30 kilometres west of the city.
+It marked the most significant land battle undertaken by NATO, as well as the largest Canadian combat operation since the end of the Korean War.

-Operation Medusa (September 2–17, 2006) was a Canadian-led offensive during the second Battle of Panjwaii of the War in Afghanistan.
-The operation was fought primarily by the 1st Battalion, The Royal Canadian Regiment Battle Group and other elements of the International Security Assistance Force, including A Co, 2-4 Infantry BN, 4th BDE, 10th Mtn Division, supported by the Afghan National Army and a team from the United States Army's 1st Battalion, 3rd Special Forces Group (Airborne) augmented by C Company, 2nd Battalion, 87th Infantry Regiment of the 10th Mountain Division.
-Its goal was to establish government control over an area of Kandahar Province centered in the district of Panjwayi some 30 km west of Kandahar city.
-A tactical victory, it resulted in the deaths of 12 Canadian soldiers; five during the major combat operations, five in bombings, and two in a mortar/RPG attack during the reconstruction phase of the operation.
-Fourteen British military personnel were also killed when their plane crashed.
-Despite suffering a brutal battlefield defeat, the Taliban retained their presence in Kandahar province, leading to the subsequent Operation Falcon Summit.
-Nonetheless, Operation Medusa was at the time the most significant land battle ever undertaken by NATO.
+The operation was primarily fought by the 1st Battalion of the Royal Canadian Regiment Battle Group, including other elements of the International Security Assistance Force such as A Co, 2-4 Infantry BN, 4th BDE and 10th Mtn Division.
+The operation was supported by the Afghan National Army and a team from the United States Army's 1st Battalion, 3rd Special Forces Group (Airborne), augmented by C Company, 2nd Battalion, 87th Infantry Regiment of the 10th Mountain Division.

+Despite taking significant casualties and being removed from their entrenched positions, the Taliban retained their presence in Kandahar Province and continued to target coalition forces with guerrilla warfare.
+The aftermath of the battle served as a precursor to Operation Falcon Summit, a regional Canadian-led offensive to eliminate remaining insurgents.

+As a result of Operation Medusa, 12 Canadian soldiers were killed; five during the major combat operations, five in bombings, and two in a mortar/RPG attacks during the reconstruction phase of the operation.
+Fourteen British military personnel were also killed when their plane crashed after suffering an on-board fire following aerial refuelling.
+The crash marked the biggest single loss of life suffered by the British military since the Falklands War.